josh812/google-homepage/README.md

-This is just a project that is made to look the google homepage
+This is just a project that is made to look like the google homepage